rodrigolaa/FastAPI_Practice/README.md

 ## Description

-This project has the porpuse to build hands-on activities with Golang language programing  to understand the basic concepts of this language, such as:
+This project has the porpuse to build hands-on activities with FastAPI framework  to understand the main points to develop custom API, such as:

 - API project design;
 - Retrieving information from database;